-Stephen's father John gave him lands in Langfield, Long Preston and Calton upon his marriage in 1505/06 to Elizabeth, daughter of Sir Bigot of Settrington.
-His date of birth is not known precisely.
+Stephen's father John gave him lands in Langfield, Long Preston and Calton upon his marriage in 1505/06 to Elizabeth, daughter of Sir Bigot of Settrington.211 His date of birth is not known precisely.

 In the 1522 Loan Book (Cardinal Wolsey's military and financial assessments), at Wigglesworth is 'Stephen Hamerton Cheyfe lorde their.
 Stephen Hamerton dwelling of his awne', taxed £60; seventeen others were also taxed, but at lower levels.
 He was also taxed in 1524 and 1525 but in 1543, after his execution, a Christopher Hamerton was resident.
 He had three brothers, Richard, Laurence and Thomas, the latter two killed on supposedly the same day in Ireland.
+Ireland.

 It is not known why and when Stephen was knighted but it is likely that this occurred as a consequence of proclamations of Henry VII and Henry VIII that gentry with holdings yielding greater than £40 per annum should become knights as a feudal duty, upon pain of fines; sheriffs were ordered to provide lists of candidates for the counties to the Chancery.
 The Hamertons were already a 'knightly family'.
 In this period knights undertook wide-ranging duties for the Crown, rather detached from the chivalric, military rewards of their knighted forbears.
+The state of the counties to the Crown, rather detached from the chivalric, military rewards of their knighted forbears.